ToolJet/ToolJet/docs/docs/widgets/checkbox.md

 ## Events

-To add an event to a checkbox component, click on the widget handle to open the widget properties on the right sidebar.
+To add an event to a Checkbox component, click on the widget handle to open the widget properties on the right sidebar.
 Go to the **Events** section and click on **+ Add handler**.

 | <div style={{ width:"100px"}}> Events </div>     | <div style={{ width:"100px"}}> Description </div> |
 |:----------- |:----------- |